iterative/dvc.org/content/docs/command-reference/move.md

 ## Example: Moving ignored files

-`dvc move` raises an error if it finds a file with pattern available in `.dvcignore` file.
+`dvc move` raises an error if it finds a file or directory listed in `.dvcignore`:

-Let's imagine it with following scenerio:

 ```dvc
 $ mkdir dir1 dir2